ZIP Code 76060 in Kennedale, TX

 Schools in ZIP Code 76060

 ZIP Code 76060 is in the Kennedale Independent School District, which serves grades Pre-Kindergarten thru 12th.
-There are 5 public schools and 1 private school(s) in this ZIP Code.
+There are 5 public school(s) in this ZIP Code, and we have located 3 private school(s).
 It also has 6 colleges, universities or post secondary education institutions nearby which would be a short commute to.

 Kennedale H S 901 Wildcat Way